fl0zone/fl0-docs/docs/guides/moving-repositories.md

 4. Create a new application in FL0, connecting it to the new repository location
 5. Restore the environment variables
 6. Run a new manual deployment to make the environment variables take effect
+7. Update the URL to match the old URL

 ### Moving the repository (zero downtime)